2. Understanding Topology

 Make sure that you understand the above code snippet, and then prove it by tweaking the code to meet your design preferences.
 Now run the code, you should get an output something like this:

-Finally, as it is a map, we will add a scalebar and North Arrow.
+As it is a map, and we’re not animals, we will also add a scalebar and North Arrow.

 Add the two snippets below to appropriate locations in script (think about it…) and re-run your code